Zain-Najeeb/ticket-system/README.md

-This is the front end of my typescript, React App and express.
+This is the front end of my typescript, React App that uses express and redis.
 Run this in tangent with the server to get the full experience